joannaylin/joannaylin/README.md

 # Hi, I'm Joanna :wave:

 Currently, actively seeking a web developer position.
 Lover of all the foods, chronically rewatching tv shows (peep Criminal Minds and Grey's Anatomy), reading, and all things design.
-If I'm not in front of the computer coding, I'm likely off in a corner dancing, doing yoga, or just endless twitter-scrolling.
+If I'm not in front of the computer coding, I'm likely off in a corner doing yoga, reading or just endless twitter-scrolling.

 ## 🌱 I’m currently working on ...